 Turning while towing doesn't have to be difficult; in fact, it may become relatively simple once you're familiar with the way the tow vehicle and trailer handle a turn.
 Just remember to have the foresight to plan for the corner early.
 Give yourself more room than you think you'll need, and don't forget to watch your mirrors.
 Practice helps, too, so bear in mind that every difficult turning maneuver that you make while towing is just another valuable learning experience.

-To read more about steering, towing and other related topics, follow the links on the next page.
+To read more about steering, towing and other related topics, follow the links below.